Skip to content

 Which is better to live in, Kochi or Trivandrum?

 The best libraries are available in Trivandrum.
-Trivandrum is a city of Government servants.
-Most of the people are salaried class.
+Trivandrum is a city of government servants.
+Most of the people are in the salaried class.
 Business people are only less than Kochi.
 City roads are clean, and the street sides are planted with trees in Trivandrum.

 Restaurants from the low level to the high level are available in Trivandrum.
 In the city’s heart is a park called the Lungs of Trivandrum.
 If you prefer a busy life, Kochi may be your choice, while life in Trivandrum is calm and quiet.